Loading...

 3. Personal data provided by or about third parties

-When our client or another third party provides us personal data about you, we rely on their representations and contractual assurances that such personal data has been collected and shared with us in accordance with applicable data protection laws, including that the relevant data subjects have been informed of the processing and that a valid legal basis applies.
+When our client or another third party provides us personal data about you, we rely on their representations and contractual assurances that such personal data has been collected and shared with us in accordance with applicable Data Protection Legislation, including that the relevant data subjects have been informed of the processing and that a valid legal basis applies.

-If we become aware that personal data has been collected or shared with us unlawfully, we will take appropriate steps in accordance with applicable law, which may include suspending or ceasing processing and informing the relevant party.
+If we become aware that personal data has been collected or shared with us unlawfully, we will take appropriate steps in accordance with applicable Data Protection Legislation, which may include suspending or ceasing processing and informing the relevant party.

-If any information you give us relates to a third party (such as a spouse, financial dependent, or joint account holder), by providing us with such personal data you confirm that, in line with the above provisions, you are authorised to disclose such information to us and that such disclosure is lawful in accordance with applicable data protection laws.
+If any information you give us relates to a third party (such as a spouse, financial dependent, or joint account holder), by providing us with such personal data you confirm that, in line with the above provisions, you are authorised to disclose such information to us and that such disclosure is lawful in accordance with applicable Data Protection Legislation.

 4. How we use your personal data